 - Applicable to the exterior of the coffee machine

 - Vinegar is effective in removing excess minerals

-Now if you hate the smell of vinegar, you can try citric acid instead.
-Since citric acid has a lower pH level than vinegar, you may have to run your machine with more cycles with this cleaning agent.
+If you hate the smell of vinegar, you can try citric acid instead.
+However, since citric acid has a lower pH level than vinegar, you may have to run your machine with more cycles with this cleaning agent.

 What you’ll need

 - Mix the citric acid pellets with water in a container.